lilseo/Piayes/README.md

 6. Click “Save Project and Open in IDE…” to open the project in XCode/the IDE selected<br>
 7. Within XCode:<br>
 	a.
-Add the “Synth.cpp” and “Synth.h” into the Source file in the project. <br>
-		* Ctrl-click on the “Source” folder in the left-side menu in Xcode.
+Add the “Synth.cpp” and “Synth.h” into the Source file in the project. <br> ..* Ctrl-click on the “Source” folder in the left-side menu in XCode.
-		* Select “Add files to Piayes”.
+		..* Select “Add files to Piayes”.
-		* The “Synth.cpp” and “Synth.h” files are located in the source folder in the main project directory that was cloned from Github.
+		..* The “Synth.cpp” and “Synth.h” files are located in the source folder in the main project directory that was cloned from Github.
 	b.
 Under the “Juce Modules/juce_audio_basics/midi” folder there are two files:<br> “juce_MidiKeyboardState.cpp” and “juce_MidiKeyboardState.h”<br>
 	c.
 In the Piayes project folder there is a folder called “juceCopies” that contains a modified version above two files.
-Copy the contents of these files into the ones in the midi folder and uncomment them. <br> d.In the left-side menu in Xcode under “Source”, there are three .wav files: “bass.wav”, “Electro-Tom.wav”, and “piano.wav” <br>
+Copy the contents of these files into the ones in the midi folder and uncomment them. <br> d.In the left-side menu in XCode under “Source”, there are three .wav files: “bass.wav”, “Electro-Tom.wav”, and “piano.wav” <br>
-		* For each of the three .wav files: click on the file > Locate the “Target Membership” box in the right-side menu in Xcode > Check the box under Target Membership, labeled “Piayes(App)”
+		* For each of the three .wav files: click on the file > Locate the “Target Membership” box in the right-side menu in XCode > Check the box under Target Membership, labeled “Piayes(App)”
 	e.
 Build (this can take up to several minutes), Compile and Run!<br>
 8. Play!<br>